 Losant provides several tools on the device page to help debug communication between your device and the Losant Platform.

-To debug whether your device is sending state to Losant, you can use the
+To debug if your device is sending state to Losant, you can use the

 Recent Device States log under the debug section of the device page.